Skip to Content

 • In the screen above, only resources for which you have permissions are displayed.

-• Therefore, if you only have permission for pods, only the graph for pods is shown, and if pods are filtered to view only a subset, only that subset is displayed.
+• So if you only have permission for pods, only the graph for pods is shown, and if pods are filtered so you can only view some, only some are displayed.

 • Recommended spec